 Oh yes, the lighting at the reception area is always excellent.
 Please take plenty of selfies there if you ever want to try their dental services.
 The first picture of this post was taken at the reception area. ^_^*

 This is a comparison of my actual teeth (before) and the trial veneers made for the Smile Trial (after).

-Because they’re not real veneers, just a sample to let me feel the fit and picture the final result, they don’t look all that real.
-You probably can’t tell from these pictures, but they are more plasticky, slippery and fake-looking than the real deal (which you will see in My Smile Makeover At Orchard Scotts Dental – Part 2!).
+Because they're not real veneers, just a sample to let me feel the fit and picture the final result, they don't look that real IRL.
+You probably can't tell from these pictures, but they are more plasticky, slippery and fake-looking than the real deal (the final results are in My Smile Makeover At Orchard Scotts Dental – Part 2!).

 I was REALLY excited to get started on the makeover.